Pesteves2002/cv/main.typ

   - Implemented reliable Flyway migration pipelines for safe and consistent database changes.

-  - Refactored core user data models and business logic to improve maintainability and scalability.
+  - Refactored core user data models and business logic to enhance maintainability and scalability, achieving up to 100× faster request processing.

   - Integrated external APIs to automate the import and synchronization of school data.

   - Designed and deployed automated cron-based workflows to streamline departmental operations.

   - Implemented secure refresh-token mechanisms to enhance authentication stability.

-  - Optimized application performance, achieving up to 100× faster request processing.

   - Supported office staff by resolving issues related to printers, Windows systems, and email tools.
 ]